Leave a legacy

-You may choose to ask the Foundation to allocate your gift to one of our theme based funds, or one in a particular geographical area.
-Alternatively, you may decide to create a named fund to support your own particular charitable interests as well as ensuring your name lives on in the future.
+You may choose to ask the Foundation to allocate your gift to one of our existing funds, supporting a range of issues and helping some of our most vulnerable, including those living with mental ill-health and vulnerable families and young people.
+Alternatively, you may decide to create a Named Fund to support your own particular charitable interests as well as ensuring your name lives on in the future.
 If you wish, this option allows your family to have an input on how the funds are distributed too.